 We now know that 1988 was the year Dave Cutler left Digital Equipment Corporation for Microsoft.
 Cutler was responsible for the development of Windows-NT (New Technology) which was meant to (and did for a time) run on multiple CPUs including: IA-32, MIPS, and Alpha, with plans for PowerPC, Itanium, AMD64 and ARM.
 Because this new OS was meant to run on multiple CPUs and computer platforms, "C" was chosen as the language-du-jour because it was portable.
 Bill Gates (no idiot) was not convinced that 32-bit Windows-NT would be successful -or- would replace 16-bit Windows anytime soon.
 So unlike the Nortel FUBAR described, Gates funded both projects then ran them in parallel (DECies vs. Microsofties).
 Perhaps this is where having a technologist at the helm of a company is better than employing a financial person.

-No good programmer working for a phone company would ever admit this, but I didn't try learning to program in "C" until the summer of 1988 during a labor stoppage.
+I didn't learn "C" programming until the summer of 1988 during a labor stoppage.
 I was using Lightspeed C on a Macintosh and I remember thinking "this has got to be someone's idea of job protection".
-But it always produced really small binaries (at least compared to languages) so I thought it might have some advantages.
-Also, the concept of reusing your own code, or code written by others (free or purchased), via the header mechanism seemed an obvious advantage.
-In subsequent years I noticed professional programmers getting really impressive results using "C" on 80486 (1989) and 80586 (1993) processors so I picked up these evening classes at Conestoga College:
+But it always produced really small binaries so I thought it might have some advantages.
+Also, the concept of reusing your own code, or code written by others (free or purchased), via the #include mechanism seemed an obvious advantage.
+In subsequent years I noticed professional programmers getting really impressive results using "C" on 80486 and 80586 CPUs so I attended up the following evening classes at Conestoga College: